-Half of those who died prematurely from climate change were in China and India, the rest evenly
+Half of those who died prematurely from climate change occurred in China and India, the rest were uniformly

-A toxic cocktail of tiny particles emitted from the burning of oil, gas and especially coal was responsible for 20-25% of all deaths.
+A toxic cocktail of tiny particles released by burning oil, gas and especially coal is responsible for 20-25% of all deaths.

 “We often discuss the danger of burningfossil fuels in the context of CO₂ and climate change and are oblivious to the potential health impacts, ”said study co-author Joel Schwartz, professor of environmental epidemiology at Harvard School of Public Health.